 Although the project appears to be designed to minimise the impact on the existing greenery, the added new structures and other features may indeed carry a risk of making the Reservoir Park less close to nature and affect its serenity and charm.
 Let us hope that will not be the case.

 The Reservoir Park is not only a recreational park: it houses significant cultural heritage.
 As its name recalls, it is the site of a water supply infrastructure which provided Kuching with treated water from 1895.
 Kuching is in fact known to be the second town in present Malaysia to have urban water supply after Penang.
-The water works included a water tower and, like in Penang, an aqueduct.
-The installation fell into disuse by the 1930’s when it was replaced by a larger one that brought water from Matang.
+At the site of the Reservoir park the infrastructure included a water tower and, like in Penang, an aqueduct.
+That part is said to have fallen in disuse by the 1930’s.
 When it was decided to convert the site into a public park, the director of the Singapore Botanic gardens was invited to advise on its planning.
 The Park was re-landscaped in the mid 1970’s with footbridges, pavements, walkways and construction of the amphitheatre after the Park was extended to include parts of the former Sarawak Club golf course.

 An early post card depicting the water works